AllanWang/KAU/docs/Migration.md

 Nothing has been changed internally, but the dependencies are updated.
 Notably, Android-Iconics [split their Community Icons](https://github.com/mikepenz/Android-Iconics/blob/develop/MIGRATION.md) into two enums.

+Kotterknife is also no longer deprecated.
+There are some use cases where `kotlin-android-extensions` isn't the best, such as when multiple layout files are used, or when ids are defined in the id.xml.
+It is still recommended to use the extension where applicable.

 # v3.8.0

 Along with the update to support Android Studio 3.1, a lot of changes have occurred with other dependencies and with lint.